Multiple Offers on a House: 7 Tests to Select the Best

 Should you consider a buyer love letter?

 Real estate love letters are personal notes from buyers hoping to sway your decision emotionally.
-While they can be compelling, it’s essential to remember that fair housing laws restrict decisions based on personal characteristics.
-Buyer letters can also pull your focus away from the actual merits of the deal.
+While they can be touching, it’s important to remember that fair housing laws prohibit decisions based on personal characteristics.
+These letters can also distract you from what really matters: the strength of the offer itself.

 Is the offer too good to be true? (scam alert)